-In 2011 Gage’s Fayetteville home opened to the public as a full-time Gage museum.
+Since 2011 Gage’s Fayetteville home has been open to the public as a full-time Gage museum.
 A new generation of historians and feminist activists are rediscovering Gage’s unique vision and wit.

 For more information on Matilda Joslyn Gage see The Matilda Joslyn Gage Foundation.